Bosch

 Safety: Turn off power.
 If the leak is hot water, allow the system to cool before touching pipes.

-- Identify source: Remove the front cover and use a flashlight to locate where water originates—condensate components vs. heating pipes.
+- Identify source: Remove the front cover and use a flashlight to locate the origin of the water—condensate components versus heating pipes.

-- Pipe joints: Tighten accessible compression fittings slightly.
+- Pipe joints: Slightly tighten accessible compression fittings.
 Do not overtighten.

 Leaks from the primary heat exchanger or internal manifolds require professional repair or replacement.